e-books | articles | case studies

 pitfalls that can cause delay, create cost overruns, and impact quality.

-The rules of PCB design have changed little over the years, but the demands on the boards themselves keep increasing.
 The need for smaller, more complex boards used in smartphones, tablets, and other handheld devices translates into less real estate for greater functionality.

-To receive a quality PCB, you need an efficient design and a manufacturer capable of producing it.
 This paper will examine the challenges and best practices associated with matching your design requirements to a manufacturer's capabilities.

 Where is the gap between hand